Interview order and offers

 Define for yourself what an ideal job looks like, as well as what a job you’d hate looks like.
 Then imagine yourself working in the role you’re applying for and all the different situations you might encounter and tasks you might do, and write down as many questions or concerns that you could ask about that would provide clues as to whether you’d love it or hate it.

-Some examples are: asking them about their culture, what they think the biggest challenge for new employees would be, how they handle deadlines, how they learn from their mistakes, how they learn and improve from their mistakes, etc. Pay attention to the way they answer the questions as they can reveal red flags.
-Get creative with the questioning.
+Some examples are: asking them about their culture, what they think the biggest challenge for new employees would be, how they handled their last deadline, what are their improvement processes, what’s their turnover rate like, what’s the main reason people might leave etc. Pay attention to the way they answer the questions as they can reveal red flags.
+Get creative with the questioning!

 Order them so that the most important questions are at the top, so that if time is short then you can at least ask the most important questions that’ll affect your decision first.

 Take the list of questions to the meeting.
 This shows organization, and also means you’ll never have the situation of getting home after it and thinking “oh shit I forgot to ask about X and Y”.

 Having that list there with you also helps re-enforce to you that the meeting isn’t all about them, it’s a two-way street, which will relieve some pressure from you.

 When to ask questions depends on how they want to structure the chat, most interviewers like to ask all their questions first, and they’ll let you ask yours after that if you have any.
 Other times it can be like a normal back-and-forth type of conversation where it doesn’t matter when you ask.
 Just roll with whatever style they seem to be going with.

 Some example red flags that could indicate a bad employer during the interview: